schmidtale/schmidtale/README.md

 A Go-based command-line tool designed to automate and streamline the provisioning of specialized development environments.

 ### 🎲 Carcassonne Prototype
-A software engineering class prototype exploring software pattern, tile placement and orientation logic.
+A software engineering class prototype exploring software patterns, tile placement and scoring logic.

 ## Contact & Links